tdewin/fastappliance/modify-iso.md

 These instructions explain how to create a modified iso.
 You can then copy that iso to a usb stick for example or boot via a remote console from the iso file.

+These instructions where tested on a Fedora 42 system, but they should work on other systems as well like Rocky Linux

 # Identify iso and usb stick (if you want to copy the image to usb)
 You can use dmesg with -W to follow the kernel log.
 Do this before plugging in the device and you will be able to identify which /dev name is given to it.
 Then double check with lsblk.